ukaea/fortran-skeleton/README.md

 built when invoking `make all`.

-The tests can then either be run directly by executing `tests/runtests` from within the build directory or by running `ctest` from there.
+The tests can then either be run directly by executing `tests/unit_tests` from within the build directory or by running `ctest` from there.
 The latter will also run any additional tests which you have [configured in your CMakeLists.txt](https://gitlab.kitware.com/cmake/community/wikis/doc/ctest/Testing-With-CTest) files.
-This could be useful to provide integration and regression tests.
+As an example, a simple integration test called `executable_test` was configured here.
+This simply runs the executable produced when building this project and checking the format of the output.

 You should write unit tests which cover as much of your code as possible (ideally approaching 100%).
 The [gcovr